 The important point to realize now is that Eq.~(\ref{ThermoCorr_aveQ_TMP}) is, in general, \emph{different} from the average heat in Eq.~\eqref{ThermoCorr_heat_exchanged}.
-The difference is due to the presence of the dephasing operators $\Delta$ and is thus a consequence of the measurement backaction, which dephases $\rho_{AB}$.
-The two quantities will only coincide when $\rho_{AB}$ is already diagonal in $|n_A,n_B\rangle$.
+The difference is due to the presence of the dephasing operator $\Delta$ and is thus a consequence of the measurement backaction, which dephases $\rho_{AB}$.
+The two quantities will only coincide when $\rho_{AB}$ is already diagonal in $|n_A n_B\rangle$.
 Put it differently, when $\rho_{AB}$ is not diagonal, the TPM scheme used here will fundamentally change the amount of heat exchanged between the two systems, producing an entirely different dynamics when compared with the bare unitary evolution.
-One therefore sees that, in general, entropy production will be \emph{extrinsic}; that is, it depends not only on the systems $A$ and $B$, but also on the details on how one performs the experiment.
+The entropy production is thus \emph{extrinsic}; that is, dependent not only on the systems $A$ and $B$, but also on the details on how one performs the experiment.

 This highlights the fundamental difference between correlations present in the populations (i.e., which are diagonal in $|n_A n_B\rangle$) and correlations which are present in the coherences (off-diagonals).
-The latter can be viewed as a basis-dependent quantum discord; i.e., as the amount of discord present in the energy basis (the energy basis appears as a preferred basis due to the energy-conserving nature of the unitary $U$; see Sec.~\ref{sec:emergence}).
+The latter can be viewed as a basis-dependent quantum discord; i.e., as the amount of discord present in the energy basis (the energy basis appears as a preferred basis due to the energy-conserving nature of the unitary $U$; as will be reviewed in Sec.~\ref{sec:emergence}).